alexrudnick/dissertation/BURNDOWN.md

       * seems to help actually, by a few tenths of a percent
   * get more bibles for other languages!!
     * DONE here you go: https://github.com/christos-c/bible-corpus-tools
-    * now extract them into the formats that terere expects
+    * DONE now extract them into the formats that terere expects
+    * DONE annotate es-gn with those classifiers
+    * annotate es-qu with those classifiers
   * measure which/how many words we care about for the es bible have enough support in europarl for us to get a classifier.